-The Syllabus of the written Examination of the Geo-Scientist and Geologists Examination conducted by the UPSC has Revised Syllabi-Combined Geo-Scientist & Geologist Exam. (to be effective from 2016)is given hereunder :
+The Syllabus of the written Examination of the Geo-Scientist and Geologists Examination conducted by the UPSC has Revised Syllabi-Combined Geo-Scientist & Geologist Exam are given hereunder :

 Candidates will be required to write a short Essay in English.
 Other questions will be designed to test the candidate's aptitude in the English language.